beltobel/fraud-cases-for-e-commerce-and-bank-transactions/README.md

-# detection of fraud cases for e-commerce and bank transactions
+# Detection of fraud cases for e-commerce and bank transactions

 ## Overview